nyoumi/protecting-the-queen/README.md

 composition
 **************************************

-my mian files are in:
+my main files are in:
  'application/classes' for classes files ''application/controllers ' for my controllers
  "application/models" for interactions with database